-Securities Industry Association "Compliance and Legal Division Seminar," Palm Desert, California.
+Securities Industry and Financial Markets Association "Compliance and Legal Division Seminar," "Securities Arbitration," Phoenix, AZ.

 In every criminal case, the defendant must make a critical decision: go to trial or plead guilty.
 A slew of factors go into that decision.
 Three questions loom largest: how likely will the defense prevail at trial, what sentence do we anticipate if the defendant pleads guilty, and what is the likely sentence if the defendant is found guilty after trial?
 Here, we will concentrate on the latter two questions, which touch on the vagaries of sentences in securities fraud cases in the post-guidelines world.